nolankeithh/keith_nolan_finalproject_per1/README.md

 * Upload it to VsCode
 * Obtain image folder included with game code
 * At the top right there is a play symbol and press play.
-* Use W, A, S, D and Spacebar to operate
+* Use A, D, and Spacebar to operate
 * Have fun and do not lose!!!!

 ## Help